- Russia-based payday lender

 How it is doing

-Zaim said its lending business, Zaim-Express, is not impacted by Russia’s closure of non-essential business and that the microfinance sector is deemed to be critically important in meeting the needs of the Russian population.
+Zaim said its lending business, Zaim-Express, is not impacted by Russia’s closure of non-essential business during the coronavirus pandemic and that the microfinance sector is deemed to be critically important in meeting the needs of the Russian population.

 Stores are open in compliance with international safety guidelines.